Quantitative and Qualitative Segmentation Research

 It is typical to have more than one segmentation basis in play within a given segmentation strategy.
 In addition to considering the way that the segmentation results will be used (e.g., pricing, positioning, new product development, etc.), the market research team must consider other market-specific issues.
 Several market-specific issues are discussed below.

-This is a key reason why computer modeling is so highly valued in market research.
+It is a key reason why computer modeling is so highly valued in market research.
 The introduction of probability into segmentation decision-making can increase the quality and timeliness of the data sets used to develop the segmentation strategy.

 Segmentation research involves a fairly high level of uncertainty and associated risk.
 The nature of segmentation research is deterministic rather than exploratory.
 The results of segmentation research are destined to be applied to decisions that are, at various stages, irreversible—or are reversible only at some cost.